Grevillea crithmifolia: Description

 Grevillea crithmifolia is a dense shrub that typically grows to a height of 0.6–2.5 m, its branchlets covered with shaggy hairs.
 The leaves are crowded, either linear, 10–20 mm long and 0.7 mm wide or divided and 5–10 mm wide with two to five narrowly oblong lobes 0.7–1.7 mm wide, or both.
 The flowers are pale pink to creamy-white and arranged in clusters on a rachis 6–12 mm long, the pistil 4.8–6.0 mm long.
 Flowering occurs from June to September and the fruit is an elliptic to oval follicle 12–15 mm long.

 Taxonomy

 Grevillea crithmifolia was first formally described in 1830 by Robert Brown in the Supplementum primum prodromi florae Novae Hollandiae from specimens collected by Charles Fraser in 1827 in the Swan River Colony.
 The specific epithet (crithmifolia) means "Crithmum-leaved".

 Distribution and habitat

 Grevillea crithmifolia usually grows in near-coastal woodland or scrub between Wanneroo and Yalgorup National Park with a disjunct population near Dongara in the Swan Coastal Plain biogeographic region of south-western Western Australia.

 Conservation status

-This grevillea is listed as "not threatened" by the Department of Biodiversity, Conservation and Attractions.
+This grevillea is listed as Least Concern on the IUCN Red List and as "not threatened" by the Department of Biodiversity, Conservation and Attractions.